Swiss-Armed-Forces/openburst/docs/source/INSTALL_README.md

 ### Run Tests

+* edit the test file "tests/dem/test_get_terrain_height.py" and replace the current "lat" and "lon" values so that they correspond to a location for which you have downloaded the DEM files.

 * run tests (add flag -s for showing print outputs of test):

 ```
 pytest --pyargs openburst
 ```